Is a home warranty worth the investment? The answer: it depends.

 For issues not under warranty, you will still have to pay the full price out of pocket.
 Items on each policy can vary from policy to policy and are often very specific.
 Discuss your coverage when you sign up and carefully read the fine print.

-s it cover?
+What does it cover?

 Typically, coverage includes electrical and plumbing systems, heating and cooling systems, kitchen appliances such as your oven and trash disposal and even your washer and dryer.
 Some things that might not be covered or might require an add-on expense include appliances outside the structure of your home such as the garage door or garden sprinklers and your pool or outdoor grill, among others.
 Do your homework and shop around for quotes with multiple warranty companies and remember to review any fine print.